mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website by serving WebP and AVIF images instead of standard formats JPEG, PNG and GIF.
-Reduce image size just now by image optimization!
+Speed up your website by using our WebP & AVIF Converter.
+Serve WebP and AVIF images instead of standard formats JPEG, PNG and GIF just now!

 == Description ==